brson/rust-contract-comparison/blog/dfinity.md

 but are just output straight to the console, and have a different format.

-There's an error here that explains that it is actually not an error.
+There's an error here that explains that it is actually not an error ("... may be ignored in single-subnet test deployments").

 Here's what a substrate node looks like when it launches: